USS Yorktown (CV-10): 1975–present

 On 9 November 2012, Marquette University was scheduled to face Ohio State University on Yorktown's deck in the second annual Carrier Classic college basketball game.
 Over 8,000 veterans and active duty military men and women attended the game.
 However, the makeshift courts became too wet with condensation, delaying tip-off.
 The game was eventually canceled.

 In 2015, Collins Engineers, Inc. estimated that $40 million worth of repairs to the ship's hull will be required in the near future.
 The first phase of the project was to remove old fuel from the oil tanks.
 Approximately 60,000 gallons has been removed as of late 2015.
+By 2025, 1.6 million gallons of waste had been removed.

 Awards

 Yorktown earned 12 battle stars and the Presidential Unit Citation during World War II and five battle stars for Vietnam service.